Confucius said: “Smooth talk and an affected manner are seldom signs of goodness.” (1)

 His charismatic personality was all too easily be perceived as threatening by ministers and bureaucrats worried about him taking their jobs.
 The alacrity with which he lectured people about the minutiae of the ritual ceremonies was intimidating to those he accused of violating them, and his plain-spokenness ruffled the feathers of more than a few key people who might otherwise have been willing to support him.
 For all the empathy and patience that he displayed towards his own followers and students, Confucius was remarkably tin-eared when it came to interacting with the senior members of the ruling class and high-level officials in the bureaucracy.

-While one of your core responsibilities as a leader is to build an open culture that gives people around you the freedom to speak their mind and engage in vigorous debate, you also have to be able to adjust your communication style to be sensitive to the different needs of other parties that you deal with outside your organization.
+While one of your core responsibilities as a leader is to build an open culture that gives people around you the freedom to speak their mind and engage in vigorous debate, you also have to be able to adjust your communication style to be sensitive to the different needs of other parties that you deal with inside and outside your organization.

-Although Confucius’s rants against the glibness, incompetence, and perfidy of the ruling class and their hangers on are highly entertaining, his inability to work with them effectively cost him his chances of achieving his ultimate dream of restoring China to the golden age that reigned at the beginning of the Zhou Dynasty.
+Although Confucius’s rants against the glibness, incompetence, and perfidy of the ruling class and their hangers-on are highly entertaining, his inability to work with them effectively cost him his chances of achieving his ultimate dream of restoring China to the golden age that reigned at the beginning of the Zhou Dynasty.
 (2)

 What price would you be willing to pay for acting in the same way?